hyh1997112/94870portfolio/assignment3.md

 ![Wireframe](images/Wireframe.png)
 ## Step four: Test the solution
 Feedback 1:
+- Can you tell me what you think this is?
+Can you describe to me what this is telling you?
 The content of the expression is not very clear.
 The title should be more distinctive, indicating whether it is a donation from all schools in the United States or a school.
+- Is there anything you find surprising or confusing?
 Note the horizontal and vertical units.
+It is confusing of the units of the amount.
+- Is there anything you would change or do differently?
 I think piechart should use different colors, because it is not a progressive relationship

 Feedback2:
+- Is there anything you find surprising or confusing?
-It is very neat, there are many types of graphics, the topographic map does not understand well, I don't know what I want to express, the audience may be the school leader, I will add some legends and comments.
+It is very neat, there are many types of graphics.
+The topographic map is quite confusing.
+I don't know what it wants to express.
+- Who do you think is the intended audience for this?
+The audience may be the school leader.
+- Is there anything you would change or do differently?
+I will add some legends and comments.

 ## Step five: Build your solution
 Take the feedback you've received on your proposed solution, modify your design and then build a solution.
 You are free to use any of the tools we've covered so far.
 You should post the following to your portfolio page: